meltamagodan/Keep-Rotating/README.md

 or

-You complile and run this application:
+Install flutter sdk then complile and run this application:

 1. Clone the repository:
    ```bash